aymenhafeez/aymenhafeez.github.io/src/content/post/2026-03-31-nvim-jupyter-notebooks.md

 end
 ```

-Similar to the function to send the current line, we first start the IPython job if it
+Similar to the function to the `M.send_repl_line` function, we first start the IPython
-doesn't exist.
-But notices here we're wrapping the selected text in escape sequences for
+job if it doesn't exist.
+But notices here we're wrapping the selected text in escape
-[bracketed paste
+sequences for [bracketed paste
 mode](https://invisible-island.net/xterm/ctlseqs/ctlseqs.html#h2-Bracketed-Paste-Mode).
 When Neovim sends text to a terminal job it is essentially sending a stream of
 characters over a PTY.
 The terminal, therefore, doesn't know the difference between text